smallTechOrg/workspace-setup-mac/python_installation.md

 - Go to [Python Downloads](https://www.python.org/downloads/)
 - Download recent stable package of Python file for macOS and double click to install it
-- GO to terminal, and enter `python --version` to check the installation.
+- GO to terminal, and enter `python3 --version` to check the installation.

 ### 1. Install Python using Homebrew